They say that a journey of a thousand miles starts with a single step.

 It takes time to build confidence in a new reporting system.
 Despite this being a worry across most Universities, not one has been overwhelmed by reports — either anonymous or named.
 Reporting tends to start slowly and builds up over time to a manageable amount as confidence builds in the system.

 Myth Two: You’ll receive information — including the name — of an alleged perpetrator, but not have the details of the victim.

 There are things you can do within the system to mitigate this risk if you want to, such as not offering a free text box within the anonymous reporting route.
-Instead, you can offer multiple choice options to allow people to disclose what has happened to them.
+You can offer multiple choice options instead, to allow people to disclose what has happened to them.